fatiando/2023-kegs/extended-abstract/README.md

 Most users look for only a subset of the tools offered by the project, and having them divided in libraries reduces the size of the libraries they depend on.
-Moreover, contributors only need to learn the code of a single library in order to develop new features, write documentation or fix bugs; instead of having to acknowledge a larger code base.
+As a side effect, anyone interested in changing the code of one of our libraries now needs to be familiar with a smaller code base, making it easier for the community to contribute to the project.

-By that time the geoscientific ecosystem had already seen a major growth.
+By that time the geoscientific Python ecosystem had already seen a major growth.
-Libraries like SimPEG (Cockett et al., 2015), GemPy (de la Varga et al., 2019), pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were already offering a wide range of tools for geophysics.
+Libraries like SimPEG (Cockett et al., 2015), GemPy (de la Varga et al., 2019), pyGIMLi (Rücker et al., 2017) and ObsPy (Obspy, 2019) were already stablished and providing scientists and industry with a wide range of tools for research and exploration.
 The project decided to invest on extending this growing geoscientific ecosystem, rather than reinventing features already developed by other projects.